***FREE*** subscription to

 Does "Accreditation" Matter?

-It would be great to find an accredited TEFL course or TESL course to help you start your English language teaching career.
+Are you looking for an accredited TEFL or TESL course to help you start your English language teaching career?
+How important is accreditation to you and what does it even mean?

-Unfortunately, accreditation can be a little tricky when it comes to certification in TESOL as there are so many types of schools and types of accreditation.
+Unfortunately, the answers can be a little tricky when it comes to certification in TESOL as there are many different types of schools and different types of accreditation.

 Accreditation of an independent TEFL/TESL program does not always guarantee quality.
-This is particularly true of online TEFL courses and TESL courses.
+This is particularly true of online TEFL or TESL courses.

 In fact, many ESL/EFL teacher training programs call themselves accredited; and they are.